Karltommy/WL-SLAM/README.md

 # Wheel-Legged SLAM
 We proposed the Wheel-Legged SLAM: an indoor LiDAR-Inertial SLAM integrating kinematic model of wheel-legged robots, which contains:

-1) a taylored dual LiDAR system (including LIVOX AVIA and LIVOX MID360) to extend the robot's perception range.
+1) A taylored dual LiDAR system (including LIVOX AVIA and LIVOX MID360) to extend the robot's perception range.
 2) Two innovative factors in the backend optimization.

 Please refer to the paper "Wheel-Legged SLAM: an indoor LiDAR-Inertial SLAM integrating kinematic model of wheel-legged robots" for more details.